bartongroup/RATS/vignettes/tutorial.md

 `call_DTU()` takes 4 mandatory arguments:

-1. a sleuth object
+1. an annotation data frame matching transcripts to genes.
-2. an annotation data frame matching transcripts to genes
+2. a sleuth object.
-3. the names of two conditions to compare.
+3. the names of two conditions (as found in the sleuth object) to compare.

 The summary report has 3 categories for each of genes and transcripts: